 Forward Fold: Calming Yoga Pose

-Corpse Pose: Ultimate Relaxation
+Corpse Pose: Deep Relaxation

 - Here’s how: Lie flat on your back, legs stretched out, arms resting by your sides, palms up.
 Close eyes, relax completely, and let go of tension.
 Hold for 5-15 minutes.